SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 In this CSV report, you can see for example that for the XSUAA service there are two free plans: application and broker.

-In this section, you're going to write a filter to produce this output.
+In this section, you're going to write a filter to produce this CSV output.
 The filter is a single line program written in jq, the [lightweight and flexible command-line JSON processor](https://stedolan.github.io/jq/).

 > While the filter is technically a single line, we'll approach and display it with lots of whitespace for easier construction and reading.